Updated May 3, 2023

-They are centralized not decentralized systems
+The systems are centralized, not decentralized

-Let’s see what happens in a decentralized system: When the sales department gets a large customer order, it checks with inventory department for availability of the product.
+Let’s see what happens in a decentralized system: When the sales department gets a large customer order, it checks with inventory department for the availability of the product.
 If it is not available, they have to approach the production department to produce more.
 The production team has to get in touch with inventory to know the stock of semi-finished goods and store for raw materials.
-They may have to order fresh batch of raw materials.
+They may have to order a fresh batch of raw materials.
 And if they haven’t consulted the Finance Department before placing the order, payments to vendors may be delayed.
 By this time, the consumer may have left and gone to the competitor.
-This leads to huge loss of business, market share and brand value.
+This leads to a huge loss of business, market share and brand value.

 They share a central database

 There are several types of data in an organisation: consumer data, employee data, production data, inventory data, and financial data.
 All companies use databases to create, store and manage data.
 Advanced ERP systems such as SAP can work any database, any platform and with any operating system.
 Some databases are inter-related- for, e.g., employee data is shared by HR, Finance and administration, but in ERP systems, each division doesn’t maintain a list of employees but fetches it from the HR Department.
 Therefore, duplication of data is avoided.
 Likewise, the consumer database is shared by finance, sales and distribution, marketing and public relations.
 But there is no duplicaton of data as all departments fetch the data from the central server or database.
 A central database enables economizing on database maintenance costs.

 It is user-friendly and involves the entire stakeholders